 This is all about your personal choice.

 Do you like the position of the bedroom?
-The kitchen, lounge, and dining setup- are they good enough?
+Are the kitchen, lounge, and dining setups good enough?

-The only way you can answer these questions is if you physically and thoroughly examine the RV.
-If the spacing layout is your deciding factor, you can opt for either Avion or Airstream.
+You can only answer these questions if you physically and thoroughly examine the RV.
+If the spacing layout is your deciding factor, you can opt for Avion or Airstream.

 Both are great, so it’s all up to what you decide.